 On average, you can find bee smoker fuel for $10

-- Bee Smoker Fuel – Chinese Remedy – Find on Amazon
+- Bee Smoker Fuel – Chinese Remedy – Check Availability on Amazon

 A beekeeper suit is used to protect the beekeeper from bee stings when he/she is interacting with the bees or the hive itself.
-We advice beekeepers (especially beginners) to purchase a ultra high-quality beekeeper suit (which we have linked to below) not only for good protection but also to give you the confidence and assurance that you can make mistakes without them being ‘painful’.
+We advise beekeepers (especially beginners) to purchase an ultra-high-quality beekeeper suit (which we have linked to below) not only for good protection but also to give you the confidence and assurance that you can make mistakes without them being ‘painful’.

 On average, beekeeper suits are around $60-80

 - Beekeeper Suit – Check Availability on Amazon

 Beekeeper gloves will protect your hands whilst handling your bees, and when removing the bee frames when extracting honey.
 Again, we would advise that you look at getting the highest quality beekeeping gloves.

 There are multiple types of bee feeders, and each of these has its own advantages and disadvantages.
 The primary difference between each of these types is based on the season they have been designed for; and therefore for best results, you should ideally have one for springtime, summer, and winter.